nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

       The toolchain is installed by default at :file:`C:/ncs/toolchains` on Windows, :file:`~/ncs/toolchains` on Linux, and :file:`/opt/nordic/ncs/toolchains` on macOS.

-      If you have received a custom URL for installing the toolchain, you can use the following command to set it as default, replacing the respective parameters:
+      If you have received a custom URL for installing the toolchain, you can use the following command to set it as default, replacing the respective parameter:

       .. parsed-literal::
          :class: highlight

-         nrfutil toolchain-manager config --set toolchain-index=*custom_toolchain_URL*
+         nrfutil toolchain-manager config --set toolchain-index=\ *custom_toolchain_URL*

       If you have received a custom bundle ID for installing a specific toolchain version, you can use the following commands to provide it, replacing the respective parameter: